-This document details the process of installing the outdoor gateway and indoor access point as well as mounting and deployment advice.
-This advice will include a few demonstration deployments and an explanation of related technologies that this outdoor gateway is suitable for
+This document details the process of installing the NTC-30WV as well as mounting and deployment advice.
+This advice will include a few demonstration deployments and an explanation of related technologies that are suitable for this Outdoor HSPA+ WiFi Router.